ericps1/crts/cognitive_engines/README.md

 # Example Cognitive Engines

-We have put together several example CE's to illustrate some of the features and capabilities of CRTS.
-Users are encouraged to reference these CE's to get a better understanding of CRTS and how they might want to design their own CE's, but should be aware that there is nothing optimal about these examples.
+We have put together several example CE's to illustrate some of the features and capabilities of the ECR.
+Users are encouraged to reference these CE's to get a better understanding of the ECR and how they might want to design their own CE's, but should be aware that there is nothing optimal about these examples.

 ## 1. CE\_Two\_Channel\_DSA\_Link\_Reliability